 This precious baby, Anam, which means “gift” in the Ewe language, stole my heart.
 Her whole family did.
 They all have a loving, gentle, warm and nurturing spirit.
 She started coming around, first.
 Her family’s farm is across from the home base I stayed at.
 She’d come to the gate and wait patiently until someone noticed her.
 The students I mentored would become so excited to see her.
 She was one of many kids who often came around, but her spirit definitely stood out.
 She’d often climb on one of the students’ laps and fall asleep or sit quietly sharing her peaceful energy with them.

-One particular morning she was surrounded by all the women in her family from young to elderly, and they all smiled and laughed as they heard our students calling to Anam on their way to service learning.
+One particular morning she was surrounded by all the women in her family from her young siblings and cousins to her mother and aunts, all the way up to the elders and grandmothers, and they all smiled and laughed as they heard our students calling to Anam on their way to service learning.
 I think they knew Anam had won our hearts over.